Water Samples Positive For Invasive Mussel Larvae In Montana

 Governor Steve Bullock issued an executive order November 30, 2016 declaring a statewide natural resource emergency for Montana water bodies due to the detection of invasive aquatic mussel larvae.

 The State of Montana’s Mussel Response Team was formed to rapidly assess the extent and severity of the mussel incident impacting Montana’s waterways.
-The team is working to develop a coordinated response and long-term strategy in order to mitigate economic and ecological damage.
+According to Matt, The team is working to develop a coordinated response and long-term strategy in order to mitigate economic and ecological damage.

 To accomplish this, the team is collecting data and information in order to make informed decisions, contain and control affected areas, and develop procedures to prevent future contamination risks.
 Providing the public with accurate and timely information is a priority of the response team.

+The two types that people should be looking for are the Quagga and the Zebra Mussel, Pictured above.
+However, Only the Larvae has been found in Montana at this time.

-Tom told us that all Montanan’s have to wash there boats, trailers and anything else that comes in contact with the water, This includes waiters and equipment.
+Tom told us that all Montanan’s have to wash there boats, trailers, fishing gear and anything else that comes in contact with the water, This includes waiters and equipment.
 You could be subjected to jail time and a fine if you do not stop at a check station.

 Aquatic invasive species (AIS), including diseases, are easily spread from one water body to the other.
 Anglers, boaters, construction workers, pond owners, gardeners, seaplane pilots, field workers – virtually anyone who works or plays in or around water can unknowingly transport these pests on their boats and equipment or allow them to spread via improper management practices.
 It takes only one mistake to potentially infest a new water body.
 To protect Montana’s waters and native aquatic species, please follow these rules and guidelines: